sheldonkotyk/kotyk.com/content/collections/pages/home.md

         text: 'Power to Change'
       -
         type: text
-        text: '.
-He serves a team of more than 40 dedicated staff and hundreds of online missionaries around the globe.
-You can catch him trying to understand what Kirk is talking about on the '
+        text: ', Sheldon serves a team of more than 30 dedicated staff and hundreds of online missionaries around the globe.
+You can also catch him trying to understand the mind of Kirk Durston on the '
       -
         type: text
         marks: